PyChina/weekly/content/Issue/issue-399.md

 - [Python 数据工程师面试题集](https://pycoders.com/link/3108/web)
     + REAL PYTHON

-This tutorial will prepare you for some common questions you’ll encounter during your data engineer interview.
-You’ll learn how to answer questions about databases, ETL pipelines, and big data workflows.
-You’ll also take a look at SQL, NoSQL, and Redis use cases and query examples.
+This tutorial will prepare you for some common questions you'll encounter during your data engineer interview.
+You'll learn how to answer questions about databases, ETL pipelines, and big data workflows.
+You'll also take a look at SQL, NoSQL, and Redis use cases and query examples.

 (`是也乎:`